 - Vehicle theft

-Hailstorms can damage any part of your car, including leaving many dings and dents on your car’s body.
+Hailstones can damage any part of your car, including leaving many dings and dents on your car’s body.
 But they primarily can lead to a cracked windshield.
 You could lose visibility and will need to replace your windshield if it gets too many cracks on it from a hailstorm.
 Keep in mind that you’ll be out of luck if you only have liability insurance.
-Without comprehensive insurance, you must pay out of pocket for all repairs.
+Without comprehensive on your policy, you must pay out of pocket for all repairs.

-It’s also important to note that collision auto insurance won’t cover damages to your car from hail.
-Collision coverage only covers damages to your vehicle if you collide with a car or other objects, such as trees or poles.
+It’s also important to note that collision coverage won’t help repair your car after it’s damaged in a hailstorm.
+Collision only covers damages to your vehicle if you collide with a car or other objects, such as trees or poles.

-Comprehensive coverage has a deductible that you must pay if you file a claim for hail damage.
-An auto deductible is how much you’ll pay for your car’s damages before your coverage pays for the rest.
-Any time you make a claim with collision or comprehensive insurance, you’ll need to pay your deductible.
+Comprehensive insurance has a deductible that you must pay if you file a hail damage claim.
+A deductible is how much you’ll pay to get your car fixed before your coverage pays for the remainder.
+Any time you make a collision or comprehensive claim, you’ll need to pay your deductible.

-There are some occasions where you might not want to make a claim on your car’s hail damage.
+There are some occasions when you might not want to make a claim.
 For instance, you wouldn’t want to file if you have a $1,000 deductible, but the damages are $900.
 You’d end up paying for all your car’s repairs yourself if this were the case.

 Windows and Your Deductible

-Sometimes your insurance company could even waive your deductible if you file a window damage claim.
-Your insurer is likely to waive your deductible if your window is only repaired and not completely replaced.
+Sometimes your insurance company could even waive your deductible if your window is only repaired and not completely replaced.

-What to Do If Your Car Has Hail Damage
+What to Do If Your Car Is Damaged By Hail

 Hail can be hard to predict and can seemingly appear out of nowhere.
-If the skies open and hail damages your car, you’ll likely wonder what’s next to get your car back to normal.
-The best thing you can do is find out how bad the damages are and decide if you want to tell your insurance.
+If the skies open and hailstones damage your car, you’ll likely wonder what’s next to get your car back to normal.
+The best thing you can do is find out how bad the damages are and decide if you want to tell your insurance provider.

 Below are some steps you can take if your car has hail damage: